Babies love the Museum, too!

 - Breastfeeding is welcome throughout the Museum.

-- Microwaves are available to heat bottles in Studio 2 and the Museum Café.
+- Microwaves are available to heat bottles in the Museum Café.

 - Private spaces for nursing, as well as comfortable chairs, Boppies, and footrests, are available in the Center for the Young Child.